„Teacher well-being is crucial not only for the health of educators themselves but also for maintaining the quality of education.“

 You’ll explore key models and definitions of well-being, the factors that influence it, from personal habits to systemic structures, and why teacher well-being is central to both job satisfaction and student success.

-This module lays the groundwork for all following in-depth modules.
+This module lays the groundwork for all subsequent in-depth modules.
 Completing it first ensures a shared understanding of core concepts and a common language around teacher well-being.

 Whether you are working on this module individually or in a group, you will encounter several reflection and transfer questions.